-If you have lower-than-normal levels of neutrophils (a type of white cell), you may need to go on a neutropenic diet.
-A neutropenic diet can help protect you from bacteria and other harmful organisms found in some food and drinks.
+If you have lower-than-normal levels of neutrophils (a type of white cell), you may need to adopt a neutropenic diet, which can help protect you from bacteria and other harmful organisms found in some food and drinks.

 If your neutrophil counts fall below a certain number, you'll stay on a neutropenic diet until your counts improve to decrease your exposure to bacteria.
 If you had a stem cell transplant, your diet may be stricter than that of a patient who had chemotherapy or radiation therapy and no transplant.

 Neutropenic diet guidelines vary among cancer centers.
 Ask your doctor for any special instructions.

 - Avoid all uncooked vegetables and most uncooked fruits.
 You may eat fruit that you can peel a thick skin off of, such as a banana or an orange.
 Cooked vegetables and canned fruits and juices are safe to eat.

 - Avoid raw or rare meat and fish and uncooked or undercooked eggs.
 Cook meat until it's well-done.
 Thoroughly cook eggs (no runny yolks).

 - Avoid salad bars and deli counters.
 Buy vacuum-packed lunch meats instead of freshly sliced meats.